minirust/minirust/README.md

 For now, we only define the memory interface, but do not give an implementation.
 Even without deciding what exactly the final memory model will look like, we can answer a surprising amount of interesting questions about Rust semantics!

-On the MiniRust langauge side, the most important concept to understand is that of a *value* and how it relates to *types*.
+On the MiniRust language side, the most important concept to understand is that of a *value* and how it relates to *types*.
-Values form a high-level, structural view of data (e.g. mathematical integers); types serve to relate values and their low-level byte-oriented representation.
+Values form a high-level, structural view of data (e.g. mathematical integers); types serve to relate values with their low-level byte-oriented representation.
 Types are just parameters attached to certain operations to define the (de)serialization format.
 There is no MiniRust type system (as in, typing rules that would define when a MiniRust program is "well-typed").
-(We might have a type system in the future as a basic sanity check, but MiniRust is by design *not* type-safe.)
+We might have a type system in the future as a basic sanity check, but MiniRust is by design *not* type-safe.

 ## How to read MiniRust